ExpressGateway/express-gateway.io/docs/admin/index.md

 There are three credential types provided by the Express Gateway authorization policies:
 - basic-auth (password)
 - key-auth (key pair id:secret )
-- oauth2 (client secret or user password)    &nbsp; [OAuth 2.0 policy](../../policies/oauth2)
+- oauth2 (client secret or user password)    &nbsp; [OAuth 2.0 policy][oauth2]

 Any API Consumer (Users/Apps) can have only one credential of type `basic-auth` and `oauth2`.
 However, an API Consumer may have multiple `key-auth` credentials.

 ##### Scope
 Express Gateway utilizes scopes for permissions and basic authorization.
 A scope is a tag you can use to mark API Endpoints and matching Consumer credentials.
 Scopes can be used within any credential types.
-[Credentials and Scopes Management](../../credential-management) describes how scopes are declared within credentials.
+[Credentials and Scopes Management][credential_management] describes how scopes are declared within credentials.

 ##### Token (OAuth 2.0 specific)
 Express Gateway supports access and refresh tokens as part of the OAuth 2.0 standard.

 ### Default Configuration
 By default, the Admin API starts on port 9876 using HTTP protocol.
-This can be changed in the [gateway.config.yml](./configuration/gateway.config.yml)
+This can be changed in the [gateway.config.yml][gw_config]

 ```yml